fentas/c3io/README.md

 ## Use cases

-Have a look at [c3docker](https://github.com/fentas/c3docker) using it as means of communicating with [docker](https://github.com/docker/docker) container.
+Have a look at [c3docker](https://github.com/fentas/c3docker) using c3io as means of communicating with [docker](https://github.com/docker/docker) container.

 ## Basic usage